brakmic/purescript-redux/docs/Tutorial.md

                      log ("STATE: " ++ (unsafeCoerce currentState))
 ```

-And we register it by using Redux' `subscribe`.
+We register it by using Redux' `subscribe` function.

 ```haskell
 (subscribe (callback store) store)